mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

 ![be_Example](images/BE_add_lu_window.png)

-2. Do the following:
+2. You can add LUs to the BE using one of the following methods:

-   - Check **All Logical Units** to attach all LUs that are deployed to Fabric and that are not attached to the BE.
+   2.1 Check **All Logical Units** to attach all LUs that are deployed to Fabric and that are not attached to the BE.
+All the LUs are attached to the BE in a flat structure, i.e. the Parent Logical Unit is empty.
+You can edit the LUs to populate the Parent Logical Unit and the Data Center settings if needed.

-   - Check **Select** and select the available LUs from the **Logical Unit** dropdown list.
+   2.2 Check **Select** and select one of the available LUs from the **Logical Unit** dropdown list:

    - Click ![be_plus](images/plus_icon.png) or ![be_delete](images/delete_icon.png) to add or remove LUs to / from the BE.
    - Populate the following optional settings on each selected LU:
      - **Logical Unit Description**